girder/terraform-aws-girder3/README.md

 # terraform-aws-girder3
 A Terraform module to provision Girder3 infrastructure on AWS.

-This provides an EC2 machine, S3 assetstore, and outgoing SMTP credentials.
+This provides an EC2 server, S3 assetstore, and outgoing SMTP credentials.

 See [full usage documentation at Terraform Registry](https://registry.terraform.io/modules/girder/girder3/aws).